zeroxf89/agenticSeek/README.md

 **Explanation**:

 - is_local -> Runs the agent locally (True) or on a remote server (False).

 - provider_name -> The provider to use (one of: `ollama`, `server`, `lm-studio`, `deepseek-api`)

 - provider_model -> The model used, e.g., deepseek-r1:32b.

 - provider_server_address -> Server address, e.g., 127.0.0.1:11434 for local.
 Set to anything for non-local API.

 - agent_name -> Name of the agent, e.g., Friday.
 Used as a trigger word for TTS.

 - recover_last_session -> Restarts from last session (True) or not (False).

 - save_session -> Saves session data (True) or not (False).

 - speak -> Enables voice output (True) or not (False).

 - listen -> listen to voice input (True) or not (False).

 - work_dir -> Folder the AI will have access to. eg: /Users/user/Documents/.

 - jarvis_personality -> Uses a JARVIS-like personality (True) or not (False).
 This simply change the prompt file.

 - languages -> The list of supported language, needed for the llm router to work properly, avoid putting too many or too similar languages.

 - headless_browser -> Runs browser without a visible window (True) or not (False).

 - stealth_mode -> Make bot detector time harder.
 Only downside is you have to manually install the anticaptcha extension.

+- languages -> List of supported languages.
+Required for agent routing system.
+The longer the languages list the more model will be downloaded.

 ## Providers